All Episodes

 Your instincts are right, whether lawyer or not.

-Um that's been the nature of things for the past few years that we've seen.
+That's been the nature of things for the past few years that we've seen.

 I don't think we've ever seen anything like it.

-First of all, there are tremendous ethical violations in Bragg running for office on a platform to get and target a particular citizen, hasn't hadn't been accused of anything.
+First of all, there are tremendous ethical violations in Bragg running for office on a platform to get and target a particular citizen, hadn't been accused of anything.

 We saw that entire case unfold as a complete mess, miscarriage of justice.

-The case is a travesty, it will never hold up on appeal if it's not dismissed outright.
+It will never hold up on appeal if it's not dismissed outright.

-It should be dismissed, frankly, for a number of reasons, should be dismissed on presidential immunity grounds.
+It should be dismissed, frankly, for a number of reasons.

-It should be dismissed on the elected uh the election that just happened, um those immunity that kind of immunity um but even if it weren't dismissed uh on appeal it has to be reversed for a number of constitutional infirmities including never identifying the target crime that made it a felony in the case, giving a jury the choice and then not having them identify what crime it was but there are many other errors in the case.
+But even if it weren't dismissed, on appeal, it has to be reversed for a number of constitutional infirmities, including never identifying the target crime that made it a felony in the case, giving a jury the choice and then not having them identify what crime it was.

 And that's just one example.

-But if you're in a jurisdiction where the um elected official is playing to the worst uh instinct uh worse human instincts in that jurisdiction they don't like a per a particular person they don't like someone because of race or gender or some other reason and they have an electric electorate filled with that kind of viewpoint then the person can stay in office.
+But if you're in a jurisdiction where the elected official is playing to the worst instinct, worst human instincts in that jurisdiction, they don't like a particular person.

 What do we do to hold them accountable outside of the ballot box?

-Um what else would have happened there?
+What else would have happened there?

 I think that's absolutely right.

-And you know we saw in 2019 Jerry Nadler, Democratic congressman from New York made this comment in the context of the first Trump impeachment proceeding and he said basically we can't trust the voters.
+And, you know, we saw in 2019, Jerry Nadler, Democratic congressman from New York, made this comment in the context of the first Trump impeachment proceeding.

-Can't wait for another election.
+We can't wait for another election.

-We have to find some other way to get rid of President Trump in effect.
+We have to find some other way to get rid of President Trump, in effect.

-You know, on the one hand, with our um separate branches of government, often we like to see, you know, different parties having different branches as a sort of check on the other.
+You know, on the one hand, with our separate branches of government, often we like to see, you know, different parties having different branches as a sort of check on the other.

 But in this case, I think that President Trump provided the ultimate answer to the unfair attacks.